The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from early JWST data: Results

 where SFR$_i$ is inferred from the \textit{i}-th star-forming gas particle in the cube.
 While $\rho_*(z)$ is defined as:

-where $M_{*,i}$ is the total mass of the \textit{i}-th stellar particle in the cube.
+where $\rm{M_{\star,i}}$ is the total mass of the \textit{i}-th stellar particle in the cube.
 Both quantities are shown in Figure \ref{fig:SFRD_SMD} in the redshift range $4 \leq z \leq 19$.
-Blue, filled dots indicate the mean values at any given redshift among the volumes (U6 - U13), while the shaded areas show the minimum-maximum spread found across the whole simulation sample. $\Psi(z)$ rapidly increases with decreasing $z$, from $\Psi \sim 10^{-6} - 10^{-7}$~M$_\odot$yr$^{-1}$cMpc$^{-3}$, up to $ \Psi\sim 10^{-2} - 10^{-1}$~M$_\odot$yr$^{-1}$cMpc$^{-3}$ by $z \sim 4$; this trend is mirrored by $\rho_* (z)$ in all the volumes, as the stellar mass accumulates across cosmic time.
-In the same redshift range in fact, $\rho_* (z)$ increases by more than 6 orders of magnitude, starting from $\rho_* \sim 10 \; \si{M_\odot.cMpc^{-3}}$.
+Blue, filled dots indicate the mean values at any given redshift among the volumes (U6 - U13), while the shaded areas show the minimum-maximum spread found across the whole simulation sample. $\Psi(z)$ rapidly increases with decreasing $z$, from $\Psi \sim 10^{-6} - 10^{-7}$~M$_\odot$ yr$^{-1}$ cMpc$^{-3}$, up to $ \Psi\sim 10^{-2} - 10^{-1}$~M$_\odot$ yr$^{-1}$ cMpc$^{-3}$ by $z \sim 4$; this trend is mirrored by $\rm{\rho_\star (z)}$ in all the volumes, as the stellar mass accumulates across cosmic time.
+In the same redshift range in fact, $\rm{\rho_\star (z)}$ increases by more than 6 orders of magnitude, starting from $\rm{\rho_\star \sim 10 \; \si{M_\odot.cMpc^{-3}}}$.

 To better understand the scatter across the eight cubes, we investigate the values relative to each individual simulation finding a tight convergence starting at $z \sim 12$.
 Their spread becomes relevant instead at $z \gtrsim 12 $, certainly because of the cosmic variance.
 At $z \gtrsim 12$, the number of star-forming systems is too scarce to collect detailed statistics from a single simulated volume, therefore their quantities hardly reflect the cosmological mean value.
-For this reason, having more than one cube is effective in increasing the global statistics at cosmic dawn.
-Despite the above improvement, star formation at these early times is not yet robustly structured and its evolution remains strongly dependent on both different initial conditions and assembly histories of each cube; this effect is further biased by mass resolution, which limits the number of stellar particles present in each dark matter halo and prevents the AHF algorithm to effectively resolve the low mass population of minihalos.
+For this reason, having more than one cube is effective in increasing the global statistics at Cosmic Dawn.
+Despite the above improvement, star formation at these early times is not yet robustly structured and its evolution remains strongly dependent on both different initial conditions and assembly histories of each cube.
+In addition, our mass resolution does not allow us to resolve the first star forming regions in minihalos, and the CSFRD and SMD are likely to be underestimated at the highest redshifts.